fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-spring-2025/syllabus.md

 ## Grading

 You will be graded on the following:
-* 29 classwork assignments (lowest five dropped): 20%
+* 27 classwork assignments (lowest three dropped): 15%
 * 13 labs (lowest two dropped): 40%
-* 12 in-class quizzes (lowest two dropped): 40%
+* 12 in-class quizzes (lowest two dropped): 30%
+* Attendance: 15%

 Your grade will be determined by your total score as follows:
 93+: A; 90+: A-; 87+: B+; 83+: B; 80+: B-; 77+: C+; 73+: C; 70+: C-; 67+: D+; 63: D; 60: D-.